 Adblock Plus parent eyeo announces members of independent Acceptable Ads Committee

-eyeo, parent company of Adblock Plus, today officially announced the first members of the Acceptable Ads Committee (AAC), an independent group which will take over control of its Acceptable Ads program.
-The Acceptable Ads program began in 2011, when Adblock Plus started letting users block most ads, but permitting ads that met criteria for acceptability – so long as the user chose to participate.
+eyeo, parent company of Adblock Plus, today officially announced the first members of the Acceptable Ads Committee (AAC), an independent group which will take over control of Acceptable Ads.
+The ecosystem of Acceptable Ads began in 2011, when Adblock Plus started letting users block most ads, but permitting ads that met criteria for acceptability – so long as the user chose to participate.
 The AAC will take full authority over these criteria and the compromise between users who want to block intrusive ads and publishers who rely on advertising revenues.

 Also, in an industry first, an ordinary user will be seated as one of the 11 committee members to represent consumers’ demands of the online advertising industry.